The ultimate defense against wood-destroying fungi and bacteria.

-The boron treatment inoculates woods by making them more resistant to fungal degradation processes so they last longer and look better over time without any need for periodic maintenance treatments like varnishing, for instance.
+The boron treatment inoculates wood by making it more resistant to fungal degradation.
+Hence, they last longer and look better over time without periodic maintenance treatments like varnishing.

 Boron acts as an effective antifungal and antibacterial agent for wood surfaces.
-It kills a wide range of fungi, bacteria cells with its strong oxidizing power because it’s not only highly reactive but also forms many different compounds depending on what other elements are present in their environment.
+It kills many fungi and bacteria cells with its strong oxidizing power because it’s highly reactive and forms many different compounds depending on what other elements are in their environment.

 The mineral can be applied to the surface of lumber, plywood, or other woods as a protective coating that will prevent rot from forming on these items when exposed to water in humid environments like bathrooms.

 Borax, boric acid, and Etidot 67 (disodium octaborate tetrahydrate) convert to boric acid when they come in contact with wood.
-The toxicity and thus the preservation of the wood is due to a complexing (chemical reaction) that occurs when borax reacts with polyols in wood.
-This chemical reaction kills both decay fungi and insects such as termites, which destroy and damage lumber.
+The toxicity and, thus, the preservation of the wood is due to a complexing (chemical reaction) that occurs when borax reacts with polyols in wood.
+This chemical reaction kills decay fungi and insects, such as termites, which destroy and damage lumber.

-Borates disrupt the cellular production of enzymes that allow fungi to extract nutrients from the wood.
+Borates disrupt the enzymes’ cellular production, allowing fungi to extract nutrients from the wood.
 This means borax could reduce mold growth while simultaneously inhibiting bacterial colonies such as E-coli that have been found growing alongside it.